-In essence, there is a two-tiered poverty system in the United States that Professor Solomon refers to.
-This system consists of those who do and do not have subsidies and the unfair differences between the two groups.
-Those with subsidies benefit while others who are narrowly disqualified for subsidies have to pay more than half of their income for housing.
-This leaves them with a minimal amount of money for other basic needs such as food.
+In essence, there is a two-tiered poverty system in the U.S. that Solomon refers to.
+This system consists of those who do have subsidies and those who do not have subsidies.
+There are unfair differences between the two groups— those with subsidies benefit while others who are narrowly disqualified for subsidies must pay more than half of their income for housing.
+This leaves those with no subsidies with a minimal amount of money for basic needs, such as food.

-The high prices in Irvine have shown a consistent pattern in propagating the detrimental effects of housing insecurity and homelessness.
+The high prices in Irvine and other OC cities have shown a consistent pattern in propagating the detrimental effects of housing insecurity and homelessness.